TacoV/todoist/README.md

 deactivate
 ```

-Then add APP_URL to the generated .env.xyz-file and rename it to .env, so you can run setWebhook.sh when needed.
+Then add TELEGRAM_URL to the generated .env.xyz-file and rename it to .env, so you can run setWebhook.sh when needed.